-Like in every other destination, costs of food and drink can vary a lot in Morocco.
+Like in every other destination, the costs of food and drink can vary a lot in Morocco.
 As a Muslim country, alcohol is not readily available in Morocco and can usually only be found in hotels or restaurants that offer western food and cater to tourists.
 It is also important to note that you cannot drink the tap water in Morocco, and therefore need to buy it bottled.
-Prices for large bottles range from 5 dirhams a bottle to 25 depending on where you are buying it from.
+Prices for large bottles range from 5 Moroccan dirhams a bottle to 25 depending on where you are buying it from.
 That’s only $.50-$2.50 USD so it’s not that expensive but you’ll need to buy a lot over two weeks.

 Food prices differ a lot as well depending on where you eat.
 Local eateries will be significantly cheaper than tourist spots.

 The good news is, the majority of hotels and hostels in Morocco include breakfast in the price and Moroccan breakfasts are often very generous.

 If you plan on sticking to mostly Moroccan dishes at local/ inexpensive restaurants, you can expect to budget the following for daily food and drink:

 - Breakfast – Included in accommodations

 - Dinner – $15

 That equals about $25 per day which is very reasonable.
 You can easily cut this cost (or increase it) depending on where and what you choose to eat.
 A common Moroccon meal consists of lamb/chicken tagine (stew) on top of couscous and served with mint tea.

 When it comes to random spending in Morocco, you’ll want to make sure you have a little extra cash.
 For several reasons.